 One of the biggest parts of realizing that feeling or that sense of ‘Hey, things aren’t actually half bad!’, is your mindset.

 You can be living in your car on food stamps or the food pantry and still be living on those noodles that you ‘cook’ in a cleaned out peanut butter jar and some hot water from the hot tea serving area of the closest gas station.
 I’ve been there too.
 Guess what, you still have some sort of shelter and some sort of food.
 It isn’t optimal, but it’s available.
 Plus, you’re not locked up.
-With 5 out of 6 prisoners returning to the correctional system within 10 years – I’d say that, even if you’re in that situation I just described, you’re doing better than your peers already!
-And you can move up from where you are – especially when you’re basically at rock bottom.
+With 5 out of 6 prisoners returning to the correctional system within 10 years – I’d say that, even if you’re in that situation I just described, you’re doing better than your peers already – I know I was far happier being homeless than I was being locked in a concrete cage for people.
+And you can always move up from where you are – especially when you’re basically at rock bottom.
 It’s basically the only direction left.

 What Taught Me to be Positive